vbaruh/rofi-keyboard-macros/README.md

 Example macro with list placeholder is 'docker logs -f <<list_docker_ps>>'.
 So if the docker_ps.list script executes 'docker ps --format '{{ .Names }}'' then the 'rofi -dmenu' call will show list of running container names.

+## modes

+rofi-keyboard-macros supports two modes - CASCADE and FLAT.

+In CASCADE mode macro selection happens in two steps - first a macro group is selected and in the second step a macro is selected.

+In FLAT mode macro selection happens in single step from a flattened macro list.
+In this list each item is in format "<macro group name>|<macro>".